This is the service area on the A77 near Ayr. For the site near Edinburgh, see Monktonhall.

 A pub, hotel and petrol station at the Dutch House Roundabout near Prestwick Airport.

-Short stay customer parking is available for cars at all facilities with a HGV parking bay available next to the forecourt.
+Short stay customer parking is available for cars at all facilities, with a large vehicle parking bay available next to the forecourt.

 Use of the forecourt parking areas is limited to 30 minutes maximum stay from entry to exit and is strictly enforced by BP.

 Parking within the Brewers Fayre and Premier Inn car parks is free for customers and hotel guests only, and you must provide your vehicle registration to the restaurant or hotel to claim this.
 Chargeable parking is also available between 8am and 6pm, 7 days a week at the cost of £2 for up to 3 hours and £5 for up to 10 hours.
 Fees can be paid via the Horizon Spaces app, using location code 5011.

 This information is provided to us by third parties.
 You should always check with staff on site.